Formality of a higher-codimensional Swiss-Cheese operad: Introduction

-The motivation for this paper comes from the study of configuration spaces.
-Indeed, the little disks operads are intimately linked to configuration spaces of Euclidean spaces.
-If we take an element of $\DD_{n}(k)$ and we keep only the centers of the disks, then we obtain an element of the ordered configuration space $\Conf_{\R^{n}}(k)$.
-We thus obtain homotopy equivalences $\DD_{n}(k) \simeq \Conf_{\R^{n}}(k)$ for all $k,\,n \ge 0$, although they do not preserve the operadic structures.
+The operad $\VSC_{(n-1)n}$ contains the Swiss-Cheese operad $\SC_{n}$ as a suboperad of connected components.
+It thus follows from arguments of Livernet~\cite{Livernet2015} that $\VSC_{(n-1)n}$ is not formal (Remark~\ref{rmk:livernet}).
+By~\cite[Section~5.1]{Willwacher2017a}, nonformality of $\SC_{n}$ is equivalent to nonformality of the inclusion $\DD_{n-1} \hookrightarrow \DD_{n}$ (established in~\cite{TurchinWillwacher2018}).
+Since the inclusion $\DD_{m} \hookrightarrow \DD_{n}$ is formal for $n \ge m+2$, Theorem~\ref{thm:intro} might not be a surprise.
+However, Willwacher studied another generalization of the Swiss-Cheese operad, the ``extended Swiss-Cheese operad'' $\ESC_{mn}$~\cite{Willwacher2017a}.
+He proved that its formality is equivalent to the formality of $\DD_{m} \subset \DD_{n}$~\cite[Section~5.1]{Willwacher2017a}.
+The difference with $\VSC_{mn}$ is that in $\VSC_{mn}$, the aerial disks are forbidden from touching the ``ground'' $D^{m}$, whereas this is allowed in $\ESC_{mn}$ (see Remark~\ref{rmk:difference}).
+The argument used for the formality of $\ESC_{mn}$ thus does not seem easily adaptable: $\VSC_{mn}$ is obtained by removing a subspace from $\ESC_{mn}$, an operation which is usually difficult to deal with in homotopy theory.
+It is not clear that formality of $\DD_{m} \subset \DD_{n}$ directly implies formality of $\VSC_{mn}$, or conversely.

-This observation was the starting point of a series of papers on configuration spaces of manifolds.
+\paragraph{Motivation} The general motivation for this article comes from the study of configuration spaces started in previous works.
 Campos--Willwacher~\cite{CamposWillwacher2016} and the author~\cite{Idrissi2018b} provided combinatorial models for the real homotopy types of configuration spaces of simply connected closed smooth manifolds.
-Campos, Lambrechts, Willwacher, and the author~\cite{CamposIdrissiLambrechtsWillwacher2018} provided similar models for configuration spaces of compact, simply connected smooth manifolds with simply connected boundary of dimension $\ge 4$.
-Campos, Ducoulombier, Willwacher, and the author~\cite{CamposDucoulombierIdrissiWillwacher2018} studied framed configuration spaces of orientable closed smooth manifolds, i.e.\ configurations of points equipped with trivializations of the tangent spaces.
+Campos, Lambrechts, Willwacher, and the author~\cite{CamposIdrissiLambrechtsWillwacher2018} provided similar models for configuration spaces of compact, simply connected smooth manifolds of dimension $\ge 4$.
+Campos, Ducoulombier, Willwacher, and the author~\cite{CamposDucoulombierIdrissiWillwacher2018} studied framed configuration spaces of orientable closed manifolds, i.e.\ configurations of points equipped with trivializations of the tangent spaces.